-The Internal Revenue Service has issued the 2011 optional standard mileage rates used to calculate the deductible costs of operating an automobile for business, charitable, medical or moving purposes.
+The Internal Revenue Service has issued the 2012 optional standard mileage rates used to calculate the deductible costs of operating an automobile for business, charitable, medical, or moving purposes.

-- 51 cents per mile for business miles driven (includes a 22 cent per mile allocation for depreciation);
+- 55.5 cents per mile for business miles driven (includes a 23 cents per mile allocation for depreciation);

 - 14 cents per mile driven in service of charitable organizations.

-The standard mileage rate for business is based on an annual study of the fixed and variable costs of operating an automobile.
-The rate for medical and moving purposes is based on the variable costs as determined by the same study.
-Independent contractor Runzheimer International conducted the study for the IRS.
+The standard mileage rates for business, medical, and moving uses are based on an annual study of the fixed and variable costs of operating an automobile that is conducted by an independent contractor for the IRS.

 Taxpayers always have the option of calculating the actual costs of using their vehicle rather than using the standard mileage rates.